 Exercise 1: Reflection

 Write a short reflection (1 paragraph) to answer the question below.

-What obstacles do you face when you are asked to do timed writing?
-How do you overcome those obstacles?
+What problems do you face when you are asked to do timed writing?
+How do you overcome those problems?
 What strategy would you like to try?